What happened 58 years ago today?

 - Cardinal Giuseppe Siri — was he elected Pope Gregory XVII in 1958?

-- White Smoke 1958 — highly speculative but very interesting web site
+- White Smoke 1958 — somewhat speculative but very interesting web site

 - John XXIII — The Facts on Angelo Roncalli